 The longest open-air gallery in the world was established in 1990 after the German reunification.
 With a length of 1.3 kilometers, 118 artists from around the world painted the Hinterland Wall along Mühlenstraße between Oberbaumbrücke and Ostbahnhof.
 The spontaneous work of art is now a conserved and protected building.
 It still shows the hopes and the exuberant joy that was felt everywhere shortly after the wall came down in Berlin.

-Nine thematic gardens in the former recreational park
+Nine theme gardens in the former recreational park

-The former recreational park Berlin-Marzahn is now home to a colorful and versatile garden world.
-The 21 hectares of gardens boast vast grassy expanses, flower beds and walking paths that lead through nine thematic gardens.
-In addition to the largest Chinese garden of Europe you will find a Japanese and a Balinese garden, the garden of the Four Rivers (Oriental), a hedge maze true to English style, an Italian Renaissance garden and a medieval monastery garden.
+The former recreational park Berlin-Marzahn is now home to a colourful and varied garden world.
+On 21 hectares there are extensive meadows, flower beds and walking paths leading through nine themed gardens.
+In addition to the largest Chinese garden in Europe, you will find a Japanese and a Balinese garden, the garden of the four rivers (oriental), a hedge maze modelled on an English garden, an Italian Renaissance garden and a medieval monastery garden.

 Dining, shopping, parties in Art Nouveau courtyards

 The Art Nouveau courtyards at the Hackescher Markt have become the central point for both: hip locals as well as visitors to Berlin.
 Lavishly restored, and located in the historic “Scheunenviertel” (the barn quarters), they form the largest enclosed courtyard area of Germany.
 Already at the opening there was the typical mix of offices, trade, mini-factories and apartments which is so common to many Berlin backyards.
 Today the eight Hackesche Höfe between Rosenthaler- and Sophienstraße offer 27,000 square meters of space for cultural facilities, cinemas and housing.
 In the surrounding areas a new nightlife district with countless bars, restaurants and clubs has emerged.

 Where the murder of the Jews was decided